vyshakg30/KPI_Solution/README.md

 | default_rate_D90          | double    | 90-day default rate : Upto 2 Decimal places                                        |

 #### Alerts Table
+This model detects anomalies in daily loan KPIs by comparing each day’s metrics with the previous 3-day baseline.
+It computes rolling medians for default rate and funded count to establish reference thresholds.
+Days showing a ≥1.5× spike in defaults or ≤0.5× drop in funded volume are flagged for alerts.

 | Field          | Data Type | Description                               |
 |----------------|-----------|-------------------------------------------|
 | alert_date     | date      | Date when alert was triggered             |